rafaelcpalmeida/ChromeDicewarePasswordsGenerator/README.md

 # Thanks to
 - [Freepik] for the beautiful icon
-- [Raoul Harel] for the AVL implementation
 - [rjosborne] for PR including the EFF words list
+- [Arnold Reinhold] for the diceware algorithm

 # License